menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Pierre is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort Pierre is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Fort Pierre who work in office and administrative support (19.26%), management occupations (15.43%), and sales jobs (10.36%).

-Fort Pierre is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fort Pierre does not have a public transit system used by locals to get to and from work.

-The education level of Fort Pierre citizens is a little higher than the average for US cities and towns: 24.73% of adults in Fort Pierre have at least a bachelor's degree.
+The citizens of Fort Pierre are slightly better educated than the national average of 21.84% for all cities and towns, with 24.73% of adults in Fort Pierre having a bachelor's degree or advanced degree.

 The per capita income in Fort Pierre in 2022 was $41,996, which is upper middle income relative to South Dakota and the nation.
 This equates to an annual income of $167,984 for a family of four.
 However, Fort Pierre contains both very wealthy and poor people as well.